smileyyanyan/inmemkeyvaluestore/README.md

 #####  KeyValueRepository

 The KeyValueRepository interface defines operations to the keyvalue store.
+There are two implementations of the repository, one uses an RDBMS database and the other uses an in-memory hash map.
 The RDBMSKeyValueRepository is responsible for database calls and transaction handling using JDBC.
 The MemStoreKeyValueRepository uses its own transaction handling.
 For each request, the repository creates a KeyValueStoreResponse object which contains the status of the request and any errors that may have occurred.

 ### Database